-[11-1-10] All mailers generating Intelligent Mail package barcodes must transmit piece-level information to the USPS in an approved electronic file format (except for mailers generating barcodes for use on return services products, such as MRS).
+All mailers generating Intelligent Mail package barcodes must transmit piece-level information to the USPS in an approved electronic file format (except for mailers generating barcodes for use on return services products, such as MRS).
 Specifications for electronic files are available on RIBBS at http://ribbs.usps.gov/.
 Electronic files must include the following elements:

 - a.
 Header Record: provides summary information regarding the entity transmitting the file and the nature of the mailing. - b.
-Detail Record 1: defines the class and service type of the item, fees and postage, destination ZIP Code and information related to containerization. - c.
-Detail Record 2: provides detail on special products (e.g. Express Mail).
+Detail Record 1: defines the class and service type of the item, fees and postage, destination ZIP Code and information related to containerization. - Detail Record 2: provides detail on special products (e.g. Priority Mail Express). - d.
+Version 1.6 (or subsequent versions) of the electronic shipping services manifest files including each destination delivery address or ZIP + 4 Code.
+Effective January 25, 2015, shipping services manifests, or other approved electronic documentation, must include the destination delivery address or delivery point validated (DPV) 11-digit ZIP Code for each record in the file.